 In today's economy, CEOs and CFOs are hyper-focused on cutting unnecessary costs.
 Any activities that don't directly benefit the bottom line may be in jeopardy.
 That leaves marketers increasingly worried that their contributions are seen as "fluffy," "nice to have," and expendable.
-In fact, 53.1 percent of marketing teams surveyed said they are perceived as cost centers, not as revenue centers.1
+In fact, Pipeline Marketing found that 53.1% of marketing teams surveyed said they are perceived as cost centers, not as revenue centers.